Failsafe787/MNIST-Weka/README.md

-# MNIST to Weka converter
+# IDX to ARFF converter (MNIST dataset converter for Weka)

 A simple tool written in C for converting MNIST dataset file format to Weka .arff